LoganRickert/PHP-Web-Shell-Terminal/README.md

 - lessl &lt;command&gt; - less with line numbers.
 Ex: lessl cat index.php

 The second file, hsXZgT9wXtLpnMqP.php, is the same file as terminal.php and will work exactly the same, but it has been obfuscate using http://www.pipsomania.com/best_php_obfuscator.do

-Please use the second script when you want to actually use the script.